Shower Valve Replacement: Do I have to replace the tile?

 What happens when there is a leak?

-A leaky valve can cause problems inside the wall of your home, and wreak havoc on the subfloor, cabinetry, flooring, baseboards, and anywhere else the water goes.
-The water can also weaken the studs and the underlayment under the tile, which can be an issue, as well.
-Often when there is a leak, the homeowner doesn’t find it until there has already been significant damage.
+Having a leaky valve can lead to serious problems inside the wall of your home and cause havoc on the subfloor, cabinetry, flooring, baseboards, and everywhere else that the water ends up.
+The water can also weaken the studs and the underlayment under the tile which can be an issue, especially over time.
+When there is a leak, it is rare for the homeowner to find out about it until there has already been significant damage done to the property.

 Do I have to repair the tile?